Review · Creatine / hydration

 - 3 sources attached

-| Ingredient | Dose per serving | Skeptic read |
+| Ingredient | Dose per serving | What it’s for |

 |---|---|---|

-| Creatine monohydrate | 5,000 mg | Evidence-aligned daily dose |
+| Creatine monohydrate | 5,000 mg | Supports high-intensity training performance and recovery |

-| Sodium as sea salt | 1,000 mg | Meaningful for sweat-heavy use |
+| Sodium (as sea salt) | 1,000 mg | Supports fluid balance during heavy sweating |

-| Potassium chloride | 200 mg | Modest support dose |
+| Potassium chloride | 200 mg | Modest electrolyte support |

-| Magnesium malate | 60 mg | Small but disclosed |
+| Magnesium malate | 60 mg | Small disclosed electrolyte dose |

-| Natural flavors, stevia, silicon dioxide | Undisclosed | Standard flavoring and flow agents |
+| Natural flavors, stevia, silicon dioxide | Not specified | Standard flavoring and flow agents |

 Bottom line

-Skeptic Desk verdict: Conditional.
+Skeptic Desk verdict: RECOMMENDED.

 Sources and review method